postyou/contao-wrapper_tags/README.md

 ![Structure with error](docs/backend-error.png?raw=true "Structure with error")

 ## Copyright
-This project has been created and is maintained by [Ostrowski Maciej](http://contao-developer.pl).
+This project has been created and is maintained by [Maciej](http://contao-developer.pl).